DevMilanIan/ReFlip/README.md

         - sign up pi users under me
     - coulda use SKALE
         - schedule meeting
-        - would have to use ( and could get) real money
+        - would have to use real money
         - more complicated but better in long run